MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2017-08-19-marco-machera.markdown

 AG: Oh yeah, it’s great.
 I love it.
 {: .interviewer }

 MM: It’s doing very well.
-Then Julie got busy with [Adrian Belew&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wki/Adrian_Belew).
+Then Julie got busy with [Adrian Belew&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wki/Adrian_Belew).
 She tours with him a lot, so I used that time to work on my record and put the final touches to it.
 It’s going to be out very soon.
 I don’t know what will happen next, but for sure there will be more touring with EchoTest, so I don’t know if I’ll ever have a real chance to promote my own record, but that’s not something I’m doing because I want to get something out of it.
 You know what I mean?
 It’s more like a need I have to put my music out and then whatever happens happens.
 {: .interviewee }

 {% include video.html vid="ZqLkAwDnT2Q" %}